On Quantum Sobolev Inequalities: Notations, basic properties and results.

 \subsection{Quantum Sobolev spaces}

 The above considerations lead us to define the quantum analogue of Sobolev spaces in the phase space.
-We define the homogeneous quantum Sobolev norms\footnote{This is in general a semi-norm, but gives a norm when restricted to the set of compact operators $\op$ such that $\Dh^n\op$ is compact.} of integer order by
+For any compact operator $\op$, we define the homogeneous quantum Sobolev norms\footnote{This is in general a semi-norm, but gives a norm when restricted to the set of compact operators $\op$ such that $\Dh^n\op$ is compact.} of integer order by